proballstar/atlas/README.md

 Atlas 0.0.1's logo is stil TBA and under review.

+### Rohan Observation: The Version names are the same as the names of Linux Versions

 **🎖 Atlas 0.0.2**

 Atlas 0.0.2, codenamed Disco Dingo, is planned to be released on June 5, 2020.